Best of Japan - Best Tours of Japan

 and comfort during your trip.

-- Transport, all train travel, subways, and transfers.
+- Transport; the train travel, subways, and transfers during the tour.
 Taxis are also covered

-during the day for our sightseeing as well as the occasional bus connection.
+during the day for our some of our scheduled sightseeing, as are the occasional bus connection.

 - Entrance fees for temples, shrines, castles, parks, gardens, and museums.